system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ![RAM slots](./img/ram-slots.webp)

 3. To remove an existing RAM stick, flip the left and right latches away from the stick, then pull the stick out of the slot.
-4. Make sure the tabs on the top and bottom of the slot are open (pulled away from the slot), then insert the new RAM (or re-seat the existing RAM) into the slot.
+4. Make sure the tabs on the left and right of the slot are open (pulled away from the slot), then insert the new RAM (or re-seat the existing RAM) into the slot.
     - The RAM stick will only fit in one direction.
 The larger group of pins goes on the left.
     - Use the following guide for placement of the RAM sticks:
     ![RAM slot order](./img/ram-order.webp)